-Commencement and Reunion Weekend will take place from Friday, May 22 - Sunday, May 24, 2026.
+Commencement and Reunion Weekend took place Friday, May 22 - Sunday, May 24, 2026.

 Join us for School of Public Health events during a celebratory weekend for Brown graduates and alumni.